team-19-dev22/Devathon22-Team115-PS02/README.md

 # ClubSpace
-### A shared space for all the clubs and association in NIT Warangal
+### A shared space for all the clubs and associations in NIT Warangal